svelte-pilot/svelte-pilot/README.md

 ```

 * `route`: [Route](#route-object) object.
 * `ssrState`: A serializable object.
-It is used to inject into the html for hydration by the client side.
+It is used to inject into the html for hydration by the client-side.

 ### router.parseLocation()